Afghan insurrections in Bengal Subah: Battle of Patna (1745)

 After the siege of Mongyhr Mustafa Khan made his way towards Patna (Azimabad) where his army and Zain ud-Din Ahmed Khan's army ensued into battle.
 Beginning on 14 March 1745, the conflicts lasted a week.
 While Mustafa Khan had initial success the tide turned to favor Zain ud-Din Ahmed Khan, resulting in Mustafa being badly defeated.'

 Battle of Jagdishpur

 Being defeated by Zain ud-Din Ahmed Khan, Mustafa Khan fled after being expelled.
 Four months later, Mustafa Khan assembled an army of 18,000 cavalry and 15,000 infantry, allied with Shahabad zamindars, and marched once more in the direction of Bihar with his son Murtaza Khan and additional individuals.'
 Zain-ud-Din had himself with 13,000–14,000 soldiers.
 He defeated the Afghans at Jagdishpur on 20 June 1745, killing Mustafa Khan; his son Murtaza fled to Magror.
 As punishment for their intrigue with Maratha chief Raghuji Bhonsle during his September 1745 Bihar invasion, Alivardi dismissed all Afghans from service in June 1746.
 Thereafter they returned to their homes in Darbhanga.

+Second Afghan insurrection (1748)

+Alivardi had dismissed rest of his Afghan generals as a punishment for their conspiracy with Raghuji during his invasion of Bihar in September 1745.
+Alivardi's nephew, Zain-ud-din Ahmad Khan, ambitious to seize power in Bengal, secretly sought the support of Afghan generals in Darbhanga, including Shamshir Khan, Murad Sher Khan, Sardar Khan, and Bakshi Bahelia.
+On 13 January 1748, during a ceremonial meeting in Patna, Zain-ud-din appeared without guards to gain their trust.
+The Afghans betrayed and murdered him.
+They captured Patna and tortured Zain-ud-din's father Haji Ahmad, and humiliated his family members.
+The Afghans, bolstered by fresh recruits and Maratha allies under Mir Habib and Janoji, occupied Patna for three months.
+Alivardi, recognizing the urgency, secured his army's loyalty and defenses at Murshidabad before marching from Amaniganj to Patna on 29 February 1748.
+On 16 April 1748, Alivardi decisively defeated the Afghans at Rani Sarai, eight miles west of Barh.
+The deaths of their key leaders Sardar Khan, Murad Sher Khan, and Shamshir Khan caused the Afghans to flee in disarray, followed by the Marathas, ending the occupation.